The Smile Shop (updated) - Satoshi Kitamura

 An initially quite intimidating man behind the counter refuses his offer of what little money he has left, but instead of making him leave disappointed, shows the boy that there are some things money isn't needed for, and the world is turned bright and colourful again as the boy leaves the shop smiling and happy after the man's kindness and generosity.

-Beautifully illustrated, there is loads to look at in each of the double-page spreads, with a reasonably limited amount of text accompanying the simple but thoughful and engaging drama as it unfolds.
+Beautifully illustrated, there is lots to look at in each of the double-page spreads, with a reasonably limited amount of text accompanying the simple but thoughftul and engaging drama as it unfolds.

 A beautiful book to share and use to remind us that money isn't necessary to be happy, and that kindness costs nothing but makes the world a nicer place to be a part of.

-Huge thanks to Scallywag Press and Bounce Marketing for the review copy of this wonderful book.
+Huge thanks to Scallywag Press and Bounce Marketing for the review copy of this wonderful book last year, for including me on the blog tour and providing the giveaway copy (UK competition, enter via my Twitter/Instagram pages: @richreadalot, closing date 9pm 16th February, 2021).

 Satoshi Kitamura is an award-winning Japanese illustrator - find out more about his work at https://scallywagpress.com/authors.html#satoshi-kitamura